hdgarrood/purescript-numeric-hierarchy-guide/polynomials.rst

 :math:`b = 0`.
 With a small shift in perspective we can now say that we have divided :math:`p` by :math:`q`, by considering the quotient to be :math:`c^{-1}a`.

+The important thing to notice is that this theorem bears a strong resemblance to the theorem regarding integer division which we saw in the previous chapter.
+So now we might ask: is there a generalisation which can unify these two concepts?
+The answer is of course yes: it's called a **euclidean ring**.